 The new data flag is a 4-character string composite of 4 flags (RIV?), each indicating additional screening criteria.

-R: sorce counts and extracted radius Recalculated I: broad band Image available (Note images are not available at HEASARC) V: variability flag (not yet filled) ?: dummy flagEach character (flag) in the string can have the following values: 'T' for true, 'F' or '_' for false and '.' for 'not used'.
+R: source counts and extracted radius recalculated I: broad band image available (images are not available at HEASARC) V: variability flag (not populated) ?: dummy flagEach character (flag) in the string can have the following values: 'T' for true, 'F' or '_' for false, and '.' for 'not used'.